wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.5.2 =
+= 1.5.3 =
-* added additional info to error checking for easier debugging
+* improved error reporting in combination with other plugins

 == Changelog ==

+= 1.5.3 =
+* improved error reporting in combination with other plugins

 = 1.5.2 =
 * added additional info to error checking for easier debugging